Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Build friendly R packages that praise their users if they have done something good, or they just need it to feel better.

-cliapp — by Gábor Csárdi, a year ago
+cliapp — by Gábor Csárdi, 2 years ago

 Create Rich Command Line Applications